What is VoIP and How Does a VoIP Phone Number Work?Posted on: 2015-09-23 | Categories: VoIP VoIP Phones VoIP Services VoIP Technology

 The Advantages of a VoIP Phone Number

-The experience is consistent across all devices and the person on the other end of the line sees the same number on their caller ID.
+The experience is consistent across all devices, and the person on the other end of the line sees the same number on their caller ID.

 The feature may have different names on different services but is commonly referred to as ‘multi-device ring’ and ‘find me follow me’ respectively.

-VoIP number mobility can be especially beneficial to businesses not wanting to lose loyal customers who are used to dialing the old number.
+This level of portability is especially beneficial to businesses not wanting to lose loyal customers who are used to dialing the old number.

 There will be no need to update marketing materials, the company website or other communication to reflect new numbers.
 The old number will continue to function as usual.